wsbctechnicalblog/wsbctechnicalblog.github.io/content/ai-fundamentals-ai900-common-machine-learning-types.md

 ## Notes

-- TBD
+- Training a **Regression** model involves data gathering and transformation: Feature selection --> Cleaning --> Normalization (or feature engineering).

 ## Example

 >
->You need to examine historical data to forecast price ranges for your product.
+> You need to examine historical data to forecast price ranges for your product.
 Label = prediction = price range.
 >

 - The **classification** model is ``suitable`` for supervised learning to determine ``is it`` a low, medium, high, or very high price.
 - The **regression** model is ``inappropriate`` because it forecasts numerical values rather than determining whether something belongs to the "is it" class.
-The **clustering** model is ``inappropriate`` because it clusters unlabeled data into similar groups.
+- The **clustering** model is ``inappropriate`` because it clusters unlabeled data into similar groups.

 ---